PulkitDhamija/GeorgiaTechSubmission/README.md

 # GeorgiaTechSubmission

-Will update the readme file tomorrow with the video and the code for the app.
+I will update the readme file by tomorrow with the video and the app code.

-Kinldy give me a little bit more time.
+Kindly give me a little more time, as I had my exams last week.

 Thank you!!